CorvetteCole/GotoSleep/README.md

 - Animate background to shift color as the day gets brighter

-- Add app shortcut for go to sleep early feature

 - AMOLED black theme option (maybe in premium category? idk)